Category: Food processing

 5. Bring it all together

 Once the venison’s seared, set it aside and toss your vegetables in that same pan.
 The oil and browned bits from the meat give your veggies an instant flavor boost.
 Toss in a high water vegetable such as frozen bell pepper to deglaze the pan.
-Combine everything, toss until the sauce clings, and serve it steaming over a bed of rice.
+Combine everything, toss until the sauce clings, and serve it steaming over a bed of rice (affiliate link).
+I prepare it using a pressure cooker (affiliate link) to get the perfect texture every time.

 6. The reward